ExpediaGroup/hiveberg/README.md

 ```

 ### IcebergStorageHandler
 This is implemented as a simplified option for creating Hiveberg tables.
-The Hive query should instead look like:
+The Hive DDL should instead look like:
 ```sql
 CREATE TABLE source_db.table_a
    STORED BY 'com.expediagroup.hiveberg.IcebergStorageHandler'